SamuelFerrc/DES_Criptografy/README.md

-DES Criptografy made with C and Data Structure techniques.
+DES Criptografy made with C and Data Structure.
 At uesc